 If someone is given the idea that “money is God” instead of a more balanced perspective of life value and human values, this too can sway someone, as can social, peer and class pressure to conform to a set of values that are self-serving instead of serving the collective, common good.
 We are all shaped in our families, our community, social groups and school as children and adolescents, being very influenceable as we seek to define ourselves and our own identity.

-In these cases, the reptilian brain dominates consciousness instead of the higher brains of the pre-frontal cortex and the heart, which, when allowed to be more dominant, automatically gives rise to sympathy, compassion and empathy.
+In these cases, the reptilian brain dominates consciousness instead of the higher brains of the pre-frontal cortex and the heart, which, when allowed to be more dominant, automatically gives rise to sympathy, empathy and compassion.

 Needless to say, this then leads to certain behaviors that seek to provide for the common good, such as what we now call “social impact” activity in any domain.